 Discussion

-Using the Lone Cabbage Reef restoration project as an example, I will develop a data management workflow that is adaptable for multiple types of data and meets best practices of data validation and reproducibility.
-I will use the LCR restoration project as a case history to develop this data workflow as its goals fall in line with my proposed research (Table 3).
+Using the Lone Cabbage Reef restoration project as a case history, I will develop a data management workflow that is adaptable for multiple types of data and meets best practices of data validation and reproducibility (Table 3).
 This data workflow will integrate living data from observations recorded from paper data sheets and autonomous sensors that monitor water quality.